 Online Video Lessons — lynda.com

 Dreamweaver CC Essential Training is a tutorial including over 100 QuickTime videos designed for beginning to intermediate Dreamweaver users.
-It requires your instructor sign you up and you will be billed by the publisher.
+We also use videos from WordPress Essentials, Up and Running with Bootstrap, and short video lessons I discover as they are released on the web.
+The Lynda.com subscription requires your instructor sign you up.
+You will be billed by the publisher.
 The cost is generally around $39 for the entire semester.
-Access to the training library will include additional tutorials on Wordpress and HTML5 responsive design.
 Access begins the second week of class and is good for the duration of the term.

 For a video preview of Dreamweaver CC features, go to lynda.com